MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/other/index.md

 ms.localizationpriority: medium
 ---

-# Other articles about Unity targeting UWP
+# Other articles about Unity targeting Windows 10

-Articles about Unity targeting UWP, for Creators, other than initial IDE setup.
+Articles about Unity targeting Windows 10, for Creators, other than initial IDE setup.

 ### In this section